MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-bc.md

 ### Ensuring community and transparency

-Community and transparency have been identified as the biggest drivers of team cohesion.
+Community and transparency is one of the biggest drivers of team cohesion.
 As employees are adapting to working in isolation, a heightened focus should be maintained on promoting cohesion and belonging.
 Regular manager 1:1 check-ins are critical to demonstrate empathy, establish trust and help employees manage these challenges.

 Maintaining horizontal employee relationships allows employees to continue feeling part of the team – using virtual team meetings not only for work but also social and personal sharing can help combat loneliness and disengagement.
 This sense of isolation has been reported [reference] as the biggest impediment to successful long term work from home programs.